kenhyokun/2a81cf2368fc755d8c15dde029aa16b4/README.md

   - what works?
     - Avatar selection scene.
 Player can choose avatar and it will affect profile photo.
+    - For now, we only play with single, pair, and triple set.
+    - Game start from pn to pn
+    - No main menu, only avatar selection and gameplay.
+    - No loading screen (of course... what to expect...)

 some screen shoot: </br>
 ![Alt text](Screenshoot/avatarselection.png?raw=true "avatar selection screen")